 As you start organizing a space, brainstorm your challenges.

 At the beginning of this post, I mentioned my dirty towel bin.
 When I decided to clean out the cabinet under the kitchen sink, I had a towel issue.

 There wasn’t really a clear method to know what was clean and what was dirty.
 I picked up a container and designated it “dirty”.

 It’s like a miniature clothes hamper for the kitchen.
 I LOVE it.

 It was functional, but not the most attractive.
 I wanted something that would look good AND get the job done.
-I ended up making over a real estate literature holder into a wall mounted trash can by painting it and adding a label.
+I ended up making over a real estate literature holder into a wall-mounted trash can for lint by painting it and adding a label.

 Brainstorming my problem led me to an outside-the-box solution that has been working brilliantly.
 Five years later, this is still one of the most impactful changes we’ve made to the function of our home.

 Every single household is different.
 The spaces are different and the people are different.

 A whole group of people think I am COMPLETELY ridiculous for making the lint bin, but that’s okay.
 Those people didn’t have our problem, so they don’t understand our solution.